Tarmean/tarmean.github.io/branch_and_bound.md

 ## Memoization (for real this time)

 We can add caching with yet another state monad, we only need to produce a cache key for the arguments to the cached function.
 For Wordle we can do this as 5 `Word32` arguments that encode a bitset.
 If letter `a` can still occur in position `1`, then the first bit in the first `Word32` is set.
-This requires some care for guesses with repeated letters, and we cannot represent `there is exactly one letter z at an unkown location`, but it works well enough to find an optimal solution and is reasonably memory efficient.
+This becomes rather janky if we guess a word in which a letter occurs multiple times because we cannot store frequency information like `letter a must appear twice in unkown positions`.
+It works well enough to find an optimal solution and is reasonably memory efficient, though.

 But the context sensitivity strikes again.
 If we first compute a solution at depth 4 we prune whenever we go above depth 6, so we only consider solutions of height 2 or less.
-If we later encounter the same arguments at depth 3 then we have ot consider previously pruned solutions, maybe one is mostly flat but has a single length-three guess chain.
+If we later encounter the same arguments at depth 3 then we have to consider previously pruned solutions, maybe some solution is mostly flat but has a single length-three guess chain.
 On the other hand, if we find an amazingly great solution that has only depth 2 then we should use the cached result.

 A simple solution is to cache by key and context, and allowing a single call to emit solutions for multiple contexts.
 This means a result with depth 2 is inserted in the cache at depths `[2..6]`, and independently merged at each level.

     newtype Caching k c o a = Caching { unCaching :: State (M.Map k (M.Map c o)) a }
         deriving (Functor, Applicative, Monad)

- Expensive subproblems (guessing `pizza` first) also takes longer to compute, so if they often get pruned we never store a result and don't actually use the cache.
+ Expensive subproblems (guessing `pizza` first) also take longer to compute, so if they often get pruned we never store a result and don't actually use the cache.
 We can exploit the polymorphism by inserting `Either MinCost RealCost` in the cache, storing some lower bound as `Left` if we prune early.
-This makes it more likely that we can use the cache when computing the `min_cost` heuristic, letting us prune earlier.
+This makes it more likely that we can use the cache when computing the `min_cost` heuristic, letting us prune earlier in bad search areas.

 ## Summary